 Dr. Pratt has been involved in creating and updated guidelines for Adolescent MBS since 2005.
 In 2018 she was first author on the ASMBS Pediatric Metabolic and Bariatric Surgery Guidelines.
 Her other research interests include: MIS approaches to hernia repair and bowel obstruction, pediatric obesity treatment and the use of medications to improve outcomes of MBS.
 Dr. Pratt frequently lectures on the subject of Adolescent Metabolic and Bariatric Surgery.

 - General Surgery

-Medical Education: Tufts University School of Medicine Office of the Registrar (1993) MA
+Medical Education: Tufts University School of Medicine (1993) MA

-Board Certification: General Surgery, American Board of Surgery (1999)
+Board Certification: American Board of Surgery, General Surgery (1999)

 Residency: Massachusetts General Hospital (1998) MA

 - Patient experiences following botulinum toxin A injection for complex abdominal wall hernia repair.
 Journal of clinical anesthesia 2020; 66: 109956